KDE/documentation-develop-kde-org/content/docs/configuration/kcm.md

 This file will allow our KCM to appear in desktop launchers and KRunner, providing quick access to our KCM from outside the system settings application.

-{{< alert title="Note" color="info" >}}
-With the `X-KDE-Library` entry you can also provide the name of any existing installed KDE library in your system.
-This means you can use pre-existing libraries in your KCM without having to reimplement them yourself!
-{{< /alert >}}

 ## package/contents/ui/main.qml

 {{< readfile file="/content/docs/configuration/kcm/package/contents/ui/main.qml" highlight="json" >}}